*This post may contain affiliate links. Please see my disclosure for more details!*

 The other ingredients

 The butter is important, but I melt it into the fruity mixture so that it melts down well.
 The sugar is light brown soft sugar, and I use some black treacle (you can use golden syrup).
-The flour is standard, I use self raising instead of plain flour and baking powder, and some ground almonds.
+The flour is standard, and some ground almonds.
+You can use the self raising flour method like I often do, or you can use plain flour + 1tsp baking powder.

-If you don’t want to use nuts, you can use more flour instead of the ground almonds.
+If you don’t want to use nuts, you can replace the ground almonds with more flour (match the weight of the almonds).
 Also, mix through the eggs… I use 5 medium, but four large eggs will also work super well.

 The alcohol